KIMSeongJoo/hosts_changer/README.md

 ## Limitation
 * No support Windows
-* Only a user who have administrative rights is able to use hosts changer because you need to link at /etc/hosts. see hosts_changer.py
+* Only a user who have administrative rights is able to use hosts changer because you need to link at /etc/hosts.
+and hosts changer link selected hosts file to ~[USER]/hosts. see hosts_changer.py
-ex) ln -s ~parkjy76/hosts /etc/hosts
+ex) ln -s ~[USER]/hosts /etc/hosts

 ## Requirements
 * Python 3.X